Danncode10/Dann-Framework/Dann.md

 * IAM roles?
 * Encryption strategy?
 * Secrets storage?
+* What to include in .env files?
 * Backup plan?

 **Suggested Guide**

 > Use AWS Cognito, IAM roles, Secrets Manager, CloudWatch

+## 2.8 Environment Variables (.env) Questionnaire

+**Questions**

+* What environment variables are required for the application (e.g., API keys, database URLs, ports)?
+* Which variables contain sensitive information (secrets) that should not be committed to version control?
+* How will .env files be managed for different environments (development, staging, production)?
+* What is the process for sharing .env templates or examples without exposing secrets?

+**Suggested Answer Guide**

+> “Required variables include ___ (e.g., DATABASE_URL, API_KEY).
+Sensitive variables are ___ and will be stored in ___ (e.g., AWS Secrets Manager for production).
+Use .env.example for templates, and document setup in README.”

 ---